how to eat your way around Bilbao's gastro heaven, el Mercado de la Ribera food market, spain

 A grenade was to come in the form of a hairy-arm-pitted house-frua, with a penchant for older men

-On my previous visit to Bilbao, I was with my husband, his grumpy face was sexy as a plate of panty liners.
+On my previous visit to Bilbao, with my husband, his grumpy face was sexy as a plate of panty liners.
 His manner should have warned me of the emotional grenade that was to come in the form of a hairy-arm-pitted house-frua, with a penchant for older men.
 We bickered about where to eat and when or what to do.
-He spent most of our weekend tapping on his phone.
+He spent most of our weekend phubbing me on his phone.

 We gazed at artworks in the Guggenheim between kisses and drank iced, red-wine-sangria in the museum cafe bar, holding hands under the table.